 REINZ is a membership organisation who specialise in all facets of Real Estate, from residential sales to commercial and industrial sales, and leasing and residential property managers.
 With 14,000 members nationwide, they are one of New Zealand's premier property service and information providers.

-See how TIC can help with your Real Estate AML/CFT obligations.
+See how TIC .Co can help with your Real Estate AML/CFT obligations.

 Get our special REINZ member discount.